ejmiranda/samples/forms-intro/README.md

 ## Forms Intro

 **Description:**
-- Introduction to forms.
-- Include several types of form elements.
+- Introduction to forms and several form elements.
 - Labels, text boxes, radio buttons, checkboxes and a submit button.